About Lower Falls (of the San Joaquin River)

 On one visit in late August 2010, there were still mosquitoes, which probably illustrated how unusually high the flow was that late into the Summer.

-While Lower Falls resides in the Ansel Adams Wilderness, the common trailhead starts in the Devils Postpile National Monument.
+While Lower Falls resides in the Ansel Adams Wilderness, the common trailhead starts in the Devils Postpile National Monument near the Mammoth Lakes area in Inyo County, California.
+It is administered by the USDA Forest Service.
 For information or inquiries about the national monument as well as current conditions, visit the website or Facebook page.

 Related Top 10 Lists

 No Posts Found